Jason Aldean named Artist of Decade at ACM Awards in Las Vegas

 “Wow!” she exclaimed afterward, eyes as big as her voice as she completed a song about chasing down her dreams, some of which she caught up to on this night.

-Later, McBryde would duet with Eric Church on his Biblical, fork-tongued “The Snake,” one of many collaborations that took place throughout the night.
-There was rhinestone cowgirl Maren Morris high stepping her way through her “All My Favorite People” with the Brothers Osborne; Dan + Shay “Keeping Score” with Kelly Clarkson; Brooks & Dunn airing a raucous “Brand New Man” with Luke Combs, who sipped from a red Solo Cup in between verse and the R&B-informed Kane Brown and Khalid getting soulful on their “Saturday Nights (Remix).”
+Later, McBryde would duet with Eric Church on his biblical, fork-tongued “The Snake,” one of many collaborations that took place throughout the night.
+There was rhinestone cowgirl Maren Morris high-stepping her way through her “All My Favorite People” with the Brothers Osborne; Dan + Shay “Keeping Score” with Kelly Clarkson; Brooks &Dunn airing a raucous “Brand New Man” with Luke Combs, who sipped from a red Solo Cup in between verses and the R&B-informed Kane Brown and Khalid getting soulful on their “Saturday Nights (Remix).”

 “Well, starting over is overdue / And these old boots sure feel brand new,” they sang, the sentiment of the evening distilled in song, fittingly.